 You’ll want a higher risk tolerance level if you’re going to invest in crypto.
 Also, be prepared to pay Uncle Sam since any profits you earn are considered taxable income.

 The Importance of Contributing Regularly

-The more money you put into your investment accounts each month, the more compound interest can work to grow your wealth on a greater scale.
+The more money you put into your investment accounts each month, the more compound interest can work to grow your wealth.
+This will help you work towards financial freedom.

 But the habit of making monthly investments is the most important thing.
 Consider making a habit of contributing to your investment accounts on a regular basis.

 Do this by treating your investment contributions like a bill.

 Talk to your bank or investment firm about setting up an automatic transfer.
 They’ll transfer money each month from your bank account to your investment account.